satwikbhasin/flip/README.md

 - [Ganache](https://www.trufflesuite.com/ganache)

 ### Setting Up Environment Variables
-After deploying the smart contract, you'll need to create a local `.env` file in the root directory of this project so that our frontend can interact with our smart contract.
+After deploying the smart contract, you'll need to create a local .env file in the root directory of this project so that our frontend can interact with our smart contract.
+Follow these steps:

+- After running truffle migrate, note the contract address from the output.
+It will look something like:

+      0x1234567890abcdef1234567890abcdef12345678

+- In the root directory of your project, create a file named .env.

+- Add the Contract Address to the .env File:

+      NEXT_PUBLIC_CONTRACT_ADDRESS=0x1234567890abcdef1234567890abcdef12345670

+   - Replace the placeholder address with the actual address from the deployment output.

+By following these steps, you'll have the FLIP smart contract deployed on your local Ethereum network and properly configured for use in your frontend application.
+Happy betting!